 The Galaxy Note 3 is big.
 Thanks to a plastic chassis, it's lighter than some 5-inch smartphones, while being almost 6 inches tall with a 5.7-inch display.
-The screen is full 1080p, and though there are some phones with smaller displays that pack the same resolution, the interface on the Note 3 feels comfortably spacious.
+The screen is full 1080p, and though some phones with smaller displays pack the same resolution, the interface on the Note 3 feels comfortably spacious.
 At 386ppi, the screen's pixel density might not compare to the crispness of competing phones, but your eyes won't be able to tell the difference.

-The Galaxy Note 3 has a screaming-fast processor.
+The Note 3 has a screaming-fast processor.
 It's not quite the speed of a 64-bit CPU, but it's the next best thing.
-The chip is a 2.3GHz quad-core and is mated with a full 3GB of RAM – more system memory than any other smartphone, which is why the Note 3 can multitask so well without slowing down.
+The chip is a 2.3Ghz quad-core and is mated with a full 3GB of RAM – more system memory than any other smartphone has, which is why the Note 3 can multitask so well without slowing down.
 Of its 32GB of internal storage, only about 24GB is usable space; the rest is taken up by the Android operating system and Samsung's graphically heavy TouchWiz interface.
 Of course, like most Android devices, the phone has an expandable storage slot if you need more space for your music, photos and videos.

-With plenty of screen real estate and the option to use a stylus to take notes, you can put that tablet of yours in a drawer.
+The Samsung Galaxy Note 3 offers plenty of screen real estate and a stylus for taking notes, so you can put that tablet of yours in a drawer.

-Using the Note 3 as a phone can feel ridiculous.
+Due to its size, using the Note 3 as a phone can feel ridiculous.